cisagov/ScubaGear/baselines/exo.md

 IP block lists ensure mail from listed IP addresses is always blocked.
 Although we have no specific guidance on which IP addresses to add, block lists can be used to block mail from known spammers.

-IP safe lists are dynamic lists of “known, good senders,” which Microsoft sources from various third-party subscriptions.
+IP safe lists are dynamic lists of "known, good senders," which Microsoft sources from various third-party subscriptions.
 As with senders in the allow list, emails from these senders bypass important security mechanisms.

 ### Policies